GLOBAL MARKETS-Shares trade near break-even as Pfizer deal weighs

 touching seven-month lows, the bond rally has helped U.S. stocks

+"It's easy to see why the market is very, very quiet, except

-"The big story is the bond market, that is the one thing
+the big story is the bond market, that is the one thing that

 Tim Ghriskey, chief investment officer of Solaris Group in